wp-plugins/loco-translate/readme.txt

 Features include:

 * POEdit style translations editor within Wordpress admin
-* Create and update langauge files directly in your theme or plugin
+* Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system